ArcticDev78/netsploit-py/README.md

 # netsploit-py

-### This is a project to help you use nmap and similar network tools easily and efficiently.
+### This is a tool to help you use nmap and similar network tools easily and efficiently.

 ![Screenshot](resources/screenshot.png)